NLnetLabs/unbound/doc/unbound.conf.rst

     bogus response of any other kind is still withheld, including a positive answer carrying an address the signer never published.

-    A response is admitted only if it is bare: no additional section, an empty or SOA-only authority section, and any answer-section records already authenticated.
+    A response is admitted only if it is bare: no authority or additional section, and any answer-section records already authenticated.
 The sections the validator does not vouch for are the ones Unbound carries to the client as received, so without that a forged negative could smuggle records the signer never published into the client's answer and the cache.
+An SOA in the authority section is NOT accepted, not even a well-formed one: its own security cannot be established for the message being judged, so admitting it would mean deciding on the contents of the rrset cache rather than on this response.
 A CNAME or DNAME chain ending in such a negative is admitted when the chain itself validates, since the chain is what the client is given; a chain that failed to validate still returns SERVFAIL.
-A filtering resolver's block is bare, so none of this costs the intended case anything.
+A filtering resolver's block is bare, so none of this costs the intended case anything -- an upstream that attaches an SOA to its blocks is refused rather than served.

     NXDOMAIN can no longer be authenticated for the names this applies to: a hostile or compromised forwarder, or an on-path attacker where the upstream